miamtech/mealz-documentation/docs/web_ssr/about-our-library.md

 ### The recipe reminders

-To complement the other two features which lets the users add product to their cart through recipes, Mealz gives you another component, the [recipe-tags](./features/recipe-tags) component, to remind the user why a product is in their basket
+To complement the other two features which lets the users add product to their cart through recipes, Mealz gives you another component, the [recipe-tags](./features/recipe-tags) component, to remind the user why a product is in their basket.

 Imagine your cart page looks like this: